babylonhealth/Bento/README.md

 Bento automatically performs the data source and delegate setup upon the very first time `UITableView` or `UICollectionView` is asked to render a Bento `Box`.

-In other words, for Bento to work, it cannot be overriden with your own data source and delegate.
+In other words, for Bento to work, it cannot be overridden with your own data source and delegate.
 If you wish to respond to delegate messages which Bento does not support as a feature, you may consider supplying a custom adapter using `prepareForBoxRendering(_:)`.

 | Collection View | Adapter Base Class | Required Protocol Conformances |
 | ---- | ---- | ---- |